hzqst/MetaHookSv/Renderer.md

 `color` is the color of the shadows, in RGBA8 format. for example `"color" "0 0 0 128"`

 `disableallshadows` disables shadows entirely. for example `"disableallshadows" "1"`

+`high_distance` is the maximum distance that entities are being rendered in high-quality shadow map.

+`high_scale` is scale factor to scale the size of entity model up or down in high-quality shadow map.

+`medium_distance` is the maximum distance that entities are being rendered in medium-quality shadow map.

+`medium_scale` is scale factor to scale the size of entity model up or down in medium-quality shadow map.

+`low_distance` is the maximum distance that entities are being rendered in low-quality shadow map.

+`low_scale` is scale factor to scale the size of entity model up or down in low-quality shadow map.